-Nice beats Reims 2-0 to ease pressure on coach Vieira
+Video review has an impact as Saint-Etienne beats Monaco 1-0

 Nantes missed the chance to close the gap on leader Paris Saint-Germain to five points after losing 2-0 at Bordeaux.

-The loss dropped Nantes down to third place behind Angers, while Bordeaux improved to sixth with goals from Guinea forward François Kamano and South Korea striker Hwang Ui-jo.
+The loss dropped Nantes down to third place behind Angers, while Bordeaux improved to sixth spot with goals from Guinea forward François Kamano and South Korea striker Hwang Ui-jo.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports